Hummus || Dip || Chickpea dip

 Olive oil: Olive oil makes the texture of the hummus luxurious.
 We also add a little drizzle to the top of the swirly hummus when we serve it.
 I really like using light flavored olive oils when making hummus.

-Burnt garlic oil for garnishing: Burnt garlic olive oil gives a very distinct flavor to hummus.
-To make that crush the garlic pods.
+Burnt garlic oil for garnishing: Burnt garlic olive oil gives a very distinct flavour to hummus.
+However, To make that crush the garlic pods.
 Heat olive oil and add crushed garlic in it.

 However, In addition to the ingredients above, you can add more flavor and ingredients to it.
 I love adding roasted red peppers for a red pepper hummus, but olives, pine nuts, and extra spices are also great options.